wir3z/hubitat/owntracks-hubitat/README.md

 			- User ID -> Name of the particular user
 			- cmd -> Selected

-    - Click the 'Manual Update' button in the app to register the device with the Hubitat App.
+    - Click the 'Send Location Now' button in the app to register the device with the Hubitat App.

 ## Hubitat App Configuration
 Open the Owntracks app.